YoShibyl/FastGH3Launcher-python/README.md

 Pro Tip: If you have a device running SteamOS (such as a Steam Deck), this program can be added to Steam and launched in Gaming Mode after being configured.

 ## Fixing guitar controller issues
-If your guitar controller's inputs aren't working as intended (such as a CRKD guitar in Mode 8), then you might need to download the `xinput1_3.dll` file from this repository and place it where FastGH3 is installed.
+If your guitar controller's inputs aren't working as intended (such as a CRKD guitar in Mode 8), then you might need to download [this `xinput1_3.dll` file](https://github.com/YoShibyl/FastGH3Launcher-python/raw/refs/heads/main/xinput1_3.dll) and place it where FastGH3 is installed.
 This should force any controller to be recognized as an Xplorer guitar.

 If you're on Linux, you'll also need to add this prefix to the beginning of the launch command in order to load the DLL: `WINEDLLOVERRIDES="xinput1_3=n" `